metallang/metal/README.md

 # Metal

-A prototype compiled programming language, striving to be an easy-to-use borrow checked, non-garbage-collected, memory safe, robust programming language.
+A prototype compiled programming language, striving to be an easy-to-use, borrow checked, non-garbage-collected, memory safe, robust programming language.

 ## Contributing